 I received my M.A. degree in Political Science after completing the TransAtlantic Masters (TAM) program in 2012.
 TAM is a graduate program on transatlantic relations and European studies, which is jointly conducted by the University of North Carolina at Chapel Hill and various European universities, allowing me to study not only at UNC but also Humboldt University and Free University Berlin.

 Before I focused on my PhD during the 2016-2017 academic year, I worked as a political consultant in Germany’s capital for three years.
 Currently, I’m a project director at a think tank in Berlin.
 For more information on my education and experience, please have a look at my short online CV.
 You can reach me at (PGP-Key).

 Some of my other research

 In the field of EU studies and international relations, these are some of my other scientific publications:

 - 2014: Let’s Agree to Agree: Regional Interest Representation in the Negotiations for the 2007-13 and 2014-20 Structural Funds in Germany.
 Regional & Federal Studies, Volume 24, Issue 2, pp. 189-208.

 - 2012: Regional interest representation in the EU: A qualitative intra-national comparison among German states.
-Masters thesis.
+Masters thesis (under the direction of Liesbet Hooghe).
 The University of North Carolina at Chapel Hill, ProQuest Dissertations Publishing.